-- Fellows are expected to actively participate in Collaborative Learning Groups each month by coming prepared to share their experiences integrating new concepts and/or skills they have learned during the Live Sessions into their work. - Fellows are required to facilitate Collaborative Learning Groups during the Live Sessions of the Fellowship.
+- Fellows are expected to actively participate in Collaborative Learning Groups each month by coming prepared to discuss their experiences integrating new concepts and/or skills learned during the Live Sessions into their work. - Fellows are required to facilitate one Collaborative Learning Groups during the Live Sessions of the Fellowship.